 The aims of the ETI focusing on modelling and scenarios (ETSAP) are to assist decision makers in assessing the current energy technologies and markets that will meet the future challenges of energy supply, economic development, and environmental protection.
 The ETSAP research program has continually developed the MARKAL model generator and has recently designed an enhanced model, the Integrated MARKAL-EFOM System (TIMES).
 To date, more than 250 institutions in over 70 countries have used ETSAP models, including the Energy Research Institute of the National Development and Reform Commission (China).
 There are 20 Contracting Parties, including Russia and the European Commission.

 The IEA Technology Essentials series1, conceived in 2006, was designed to provide concise profiles on current energy technologies for producing, transporting and using energy.

-In 2009, the ETSAP IA began compiling Energy Technology Data Source briefs (E-TechDS) that build on this basic concept.
+In 2009, ETSAP began compiling Energy Technology Data Source briefs (E-TechDS) that build on this basic concept.
 Each five- to ten-page E‑TechDS brief provides basic information on process, status, performance, costs, data projections, market potential, barriers and policies for key energy technology clusters.
 Each is presented in a standardised manner, allowing easy comparison between technologies.

 During 2010-12, 50 briefs were prepared, with another 30 in preparation or planned.
 A series of E‑TechDS briefs on renewable sources and technologies are in preparation with the IEA and the International Renewable Energy Agency (IRENA).